-The Netherlands striker believes Borussia Monchengladbach could serve as an important stepping stone for his career and is hopeful of winning the European U21 championshipsLuuk de Jong is hoping to follow in the footsteps of compatriot Klass-Jan Huntelaar and use his experience in the Bundesliga to kick on in his career.
+The Netherlands striker believes Borussia Monchengladbach could serve as an important stepping stone for his career and is hopeful of winning the European U21 Championship

-De Jong joined Borussia Monchengladbach from Twente for €15 million last summer but has failed to take Germany's top flight by storm following an inconsistent campaign.
+De Jong joined the German club from Twente for €15 million (£12.6m) last summer but endured an inconsistent debut campaign in the country's top flight.

 However, the 22-year-old is confident he can progress as a player with his current side as he pursues a career in the highest echelons of European football.

 When asked about his move to Gladbach, he told Uefa.com: "I'm happy I could take this step as a player, because you always want to move up, and the Bundesliga is a great place to develop as a player.